 Research careers in Physical Sciences may help you score a job as a Research Scientists in areas like Chemistry, Geology, Astronomy, Meteorology, Aerospace, geophysics and more.

-Just in case if you are ready to explore a little more further, then you can go for research in humanities-based subjects.
+If you are ready to explore a little further, you can go for research in humanities-based subjects.
 Few of the in-demand domain that can help you get a job include Archaeology, Anthropology, History of Urban Plannings.
 These subjects help you research in fields like languages, archaeological remains and culture and more.

 Q.5.
 After completing your degree, are you looking for a career that is immensely satisfying and rewarding?

-If you are like us and have decided to work your way deeply and dedicatedly towards saving and serving mankind, even then your focus can be far from engineering or medical.
+If you are like us and have decided to work your way deeply and dedicatedly towards saving and serving humanity, even then, your focus can be far from engineering or medical.
 There is plenty of streams like Physiotherapy, Occupational Therapy, Hematology, Speech Therapy, Counselling Psychology, Clinical Psychology, Environmental Engineering, and many others.

 All these fields and more are rewarding and satisfying in both monetary and non-monetary ways.